bhadra-unni/bhadra-unni/README.md

 - C, Java
 - Web development : HTML, CSS, Javascript

-I will be glad to connect for collaborations, discussions etc<br>
+I will be glad to connect for collaborations or discussions<br>
 Email : *bhadraunnim@gmail.com*